loki344/ml-starter/docs/architecture/README.md

 </div>
 ```

-The configuration is stored in the redux store:
+The configuration is stored in the redux store:<br>
 <img src="https://raw.githubusercontent.com/loki344/ml-starter/master/docs/images/configInpuFields.png">

 Every InputField element in turn is responsible to adjust to the desired type of the configured input field.